Highbury Vale

 Highbury Vale is an area located in the city of Nottingham, and is located in the Bulwell Forest ward (which includes Rise Park and the western area of Top Valley).
-The area is located roughly 5.4 mi from the City Centre, and about 1 mi from Bulwell.
+The area forms part of a conservation area and is located roughly 5.4 mi from the City Centre, and about 1 mi from Bulwell.
 Surrounding areas include Bulwell towards the North, Bestwood to the east, Hempshill Vale to the west and Cinderhill and Basford towards the south.
-Highbury Vale and Hempshill Vale are classed as a part of Bulwell.
 At the 2001 census, the area had a population of 4,530.

 Facilities

 Most facilities in Highbury Vale are located on Highbury Road.
-Facilities include several takeaways, a Ladbrokes, a McColls's Convenience Store as well as a pharmacy, a British Red Cross charity shop and other convenience stores.
+Facilities include an array of amenities, such as a bakery, florists, launderette, takeaways, as well as a pharmacy, a British Red Cross charity shop and convenience stores.

 Highbury Vale also has a sports centre located off Kemmel Road as well as a health centre known as Highbury Hospital.
 Schools in the area include the Heathfield Primary and Nursery School of Kersall Drive, Our Lady of Perpetual Succour Catholic Primary School next to Piccadilly as well as the Cantrell Primary and Nursery School.